urbanfox - company logo

 This tripod will get you those very low angle shots too.

-A traditional tripod with floor level spreader.
-Good solid engineering - just what you'd expect from Vinten.
+A traditional tripod with floor level spreader or mid level spreader.
+Good solid engineering, smooth head - just what you'd expect from Vinten.

 Back to the top.